gabrielfgm/rbounds/README.md

 contains one function which estimates bounds on a conditional mean using non-parametric kernel regression estimators from the `np` package.
-In the future I hope to extend the package to cover treatment effect estimation and some additional assumptions such as monotone regresion and monotone treatment response.
+In the future I hope to extend the package to cover treatment effect estimation, and to work with some additional assumptions such as monotone regresion and monotone treatment response.

 Example of bounding the conditional mean
 ----------------------------------------